Selianitika

 Selianitika (Σελιανίτικα) is a coastal village in northern Achaea, Peloponnese, Greece.
 It is part of the municipal unit of Sympoliteia.
 It is located 6 km northwest of Aigio and 26 km east of Patras, at about 30m above sea level.
 The villages Selianitika and Longos (adjacent to the northwest) share a fine gravel beach on the Gulf of Corinth which is approximately 1.5 km long.
 Both villages are among the most popular summer destinations of Achaea.

-The village had a population of 902 in 2011.
-The village is crossed by the Greek National Road 8 and has an interchange to Athens-Corinth-Patras motorway.
+The village had a population of 856 in 2021.
+The village is crossed by the Greek National Road 8 and has an interchange to the A8 motorway.
 In the new (under construction) railway line Athens-Kiato-Patras there will be a railway stop south of the village.

 Population

 History

 The name Selianitika is derived from the name of the village of Seliana.
 According to historian A. Fotopoulos, the descent of inhabitants of Seliana from the mountains to the coastal region of "Kryovrysi" near Aigio (where the village of Selianitika lies today) started to happen during the Ottoman period.
 Initially, the residents of Seliana were spending the winter in Selianitika and the summer in their village of Seliana but later they settled permanently.
 The residents of Seliana carried with them the parish of Saint Basil (the oldest of Seliana's churches) and today Saint Basil is the patron Saint of the village of Selianitika.

 The French historian, explorer and diplomat François Pouqueville, who travelled through the area in 1816 does not mention Selianitika but mentions the small neighbouring village of Longos as the only being inhabited after he crossed the river of Phoenix (tholopotamos): "Une humble chapelle et le hameau de Longos sont les seuls lieux habités qu'on ait en vue du côté des montagnes".
 So probably the village was not yet built.